-Are based upon directions and are done "like lastIs based upon Driving Questions that encompayear".every aspect of the learning that will occur and establishes the need to know.
+Are based upon directions and are done "like last Is based upon Driving Questions that encompass year". every aspect of the learning that will occur and establishes the need to know.
 Are often graded based teacher perceptions that Is graded based on clearly defined rubric made or may or may not be explicitly shared with students, modified specifically for the project. like neatness.
 Are closed: every project has the same goal.
-Is open: students make choices that determine the students make choices make choices make choices make choices make choices make choices he outcome and path of the research.
-Cannot be used in the real world to solve real Could provide solutions in the real world to real d problems. problems even though they may not be implemented.
+Is open: students make choices that determine the outcome and path of the research.
+Cannot be used in the real world to solve real Could provide solutions in the real world to real problems. problems even though they may not be implemented.
 Are not particularly relevant to students' lives.
-Is relevant to students' lives.
+Is relevant to students' lives or future lives.
 Do not resemble work done in the real world.
-Is just like or closely resembles work done in the ne real world.
-Do not include scenarios and background The scenario or simulation is real or if it is already been resolved.
+Is just like or closely resembles work done in the real world.
+Do not include scenarios and background The scenario or simulation is real or if it is information or are based on events that have fictitious, is realistic, entertaining, and timely. already been resolved.
 Are sometimes based around a tool for the sake of Use technology, tools, and practices of the real the tool rather than of an authentic question (Make world work environment purposefully.
-Student S a Prezi). choose tools according to purposes.
-Happen after the "real" learning has alreadyIs how students do real learning. occurred and are just the "dessert".
+Students a Prezi). choose tools according to purposes.
+Happen after the "real" learning has already Is how students do real learning. occurred and are just the "dessert".
 Are turned in.
-Is presented to a public audience encompassing 5 people from outside the classroom.
-Are all the same.Is different.
-Make a model or a diorama etc.Design a fortification that would take your community through a bio or other non-tradition nal attack and make a recommendation to the city council for future planning.
+Is presented to a public audience encompassing people from outside the classroom.
+Are all the same.
+Is different.
+Make a model or a diorama etc. Design a fortification that would take your community through a bio or other non-traditional attack and make a recommendation to the city council for future planning.

-Trainer Notes: Discuss this chart with the teachers to get their thoughts on the differences and variedlearning outcomes of each.
-This chart can be found in the Resources & Handouts as well as Website Linkssections of session.
+Trainer Notes: Discuss this chart with the teachers to get their thoughts on the differences and varied learning outcomes of each.
+This chart can be found in the Resources & Handouts as well as Website Links sections of session.